drobotik/eav/docs/eav.md

 $qbManager->setDomainKey($domainKey);
 $qbManager->setSetKey($setKey);
 $qbManager->setFilters($config);
-// specify columns that should be on dataset.
-Only existing attributes linked to attribute set
+// Specify the columns that should be included in the dataset.
+// Only existing attributes linked to the attribute set will be considered.
 $qbManager->setColumns(["name", "size", "color"]);

 $manager->setQueryBuilderManager($qbManager);